Earthquakes can damage the groundwater system, destruct agricultural activities, and threaten food security.

 Remote sensing is collecting information about an object or phenomenon without making physical contact.
 It is widely used in geography and other Earth Science fields.

 For example, conventional radar is often used for air traffic control; Doppler radar is used to monitor wind speed and detection; laser on satellites can map features on the seafloor; ultrasound gauges can measure sea level and tides; and light detection and ranging (LIDAR) is used to detect the concentration of chemicals in the atmosphere.

 In this study, researchers discussed four ways to use remote sensing methods.

 At the ground surface, remote sensing can detect shaking and crustal movements that affect water delivery.
 Several commercial software can achieve this.
 This method only requires natural color imagery with high spatial resolution.

-The second way focuses on crop responses and damage after earthquake.
-The plant responses to water content changes can be detected through electromagnetic spectrum.
+The second way focuses on crop responses and damage after an earthquake.
+The plant responses to water content changes can be detected through the electromagnetic spectrum.
 In addition, thermal remote sensing can detect water stress in crop based on temperature differences.